Why the U.S. government is spending $7 billion on solar for low-income homes

 Having solar also allows Salas to run his air conditioning in his increasingly hot neighborhood.
 “You don't worry about saying ‘Oh, I'm going to use a lot of electricity if I use the air conditioning,’” Salas says.

 Carley says this is a common scenario.
-Having solar that reduces energy bills means families put more money towards food, medicine and keeping air conditioning at a setting that’s “liveable,” she says.
+Having solar that reduces energy bills means families put more money toward food, medicine and keeping air conditioning at a setting that’s “livable,” she says.

 The EPA estimates the program will produce over $350 million in annual savings on electric bills for low-income households.